Tax Tips for Freelancers to Ease the Stress of Filing

 But if you’re just starting out as a freelancer and learning to navigate self-employment taxes, that beginning-of-the-year enthusiasm may feel more like cool dread.
 What if you owe money?
 How do you make all the deductions you keep hearing about?
 What happens if you can’t afford it?
 Do you really need to claim ALL of your income?

 If your head is currently swimming with questions, don’t fret.
 Here are some quick tips for making your tax season as painless as possible.

 The first step to handling your finances as a freelancer is to start thinking of yourself as two entities: you, the person, and you, the company.

 When you work for an employer, that employer withholds taxes for you and also contributes toward Medicare and Social Security on your behalf.
 When you work for yourself, you have to withhold your own taxes and cover the entirety of those Medicare and Social Security taxes – often referred to as “self-employment tax.”
 This self-employment tax accounts for 15.3% of your net business profit up to $132,900, and it’s added to your actual income tax.
 So for example, if your income falls in the 12% tax bracket, you should be prepared to pay 27.3% in total federal taxes.

 The good news is that, since you’re a business owner, you can claim deductions not available to employees.
-These deductible expenses come out of your income before the self-employment tax is applied, reducing the overall amount you owe to the IRS.
+These deductible expenses come out of your income before the self-employment tax is applied.
+That reduces the overall amount you owe to the IRS.

 Tips for Minimizing Your Tax Burden

 - Home office deductions.
-If you have a dedicated space in your home that’s set aside for work, you can claim deductions for portions of your mortgage and utility costs.
+Do you have a dedicated space in your home that’s set aside for work?
+If so, you can claim deductions for portions of your mortgage and utility costs.
 The IRS offers a simplified method for claiming these expenses based on the square footage of the space.